mce777/snips/javascript/linter_eslint.md

 config setup: `./node_modules/.bin/eslint --init`

 In the terminal, select **Answer Questions...** and follow the instructions.
-At the end you will have `.eslintrc.json` config file set up for you
+At the end you will have `.eslintrc.json` config file set up for you.